NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Experimental Setup

 \subsection{Additional Details on Evaluation Metrics}

-For the experiments on IHDP and Twins datasets where we have access to both potential outcomes, following~\citep{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the evaluation metrics: \textit{Error in estimation of Average Treatment Effect ($\epsilon_{ATE}$)} and \textit{Precision in Estimation of Heterogeneous Effect ($\epsilon_{PEHE}$)}.
-These are defined as follows for finite sample datasets of $n$ data points.
+For the experiments on IHDP and Twins datasets where we have access to both potential outcomes, following~\cite{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the evaluation metrics: \textit{error in the estimation of Average Causal Effect ($\epsilon_{ACE}$)} and the \textit{expected Precision in Estimation of Heterogeneous Effect ($\epsilon_{PEHE}$)}.
+For a sample of $n$ data points, $\epsilon_{ACE}$, $\epsilon_{PEHE}$ are defined as follows.

-For the experiment on the Jobs dataset where we observe only one potential outcome per data point, following~\citep{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the metric \textit{Error in estimation of Average Treatment Effect on the Treated} ($\epsilon_{ATT}$), which is defined as follows.
+For the experiment on the Jobs dataset where we observe only one potential outcome per data point, following~\cite{tarnet,yoon2018ganite,dragon_net,balance_reg}, we use the metric \textit{error in estimation of Average Causal Effect on the Treated} ($\epsilon_{ACT}$), which is defined as follows.

-where $ATT^{true}$ is defined as:
+where $ACT^{true}$ is defined as:

-and $T$ is the treated group, $U$ is control group, and $E$ is the set of data points from a randomized experiment~\citep{tarnet} (see description of Jobs dataset below for an example of $E,T,$ and $U$).
+and $T$ is the treated group, $U$ is the control group, and $E$ is the set of data points from a randomized experiment~\cite{tarnet} (see description of Jobs dataset below for an example of $E,T,$ and $U$).

-In k-NN where k=1, if treatment value t=1, $f(\mathbf{x}_i,1)$ is exactly same as $Y^1_i$.
-If treatment value t=0, $f(\mathbf{x}_i,0)$ is exactly same as $Y^0_i$ because of the way k-NN works during test time on in-sample data.
-For this reason, the estimated value of $\epsilon_{ATE}$ is biased towards 0.
-This bias exists even for higher values of k in k-NN while taking the average outputs of k nearest data points.
+\textbf{Understanding $k$-NN results:} In $k$-NN algorithm, if $k=1$ and treatment value $t=1$, $f(\mathbf{x}_i,1)$ is exactly same as $Y^1_i$.
+If treatment value $t=0$, $f(\mathbf{x}_i,0)$ is exactly same as $Y^0_i$ because of the way k-NN works during test time on in-sample data.
+For this reason, the estimated value of $\epsilon_{ACE}$ is biased towards $0$.
+This bias exists even for higher values of $k$ in $k$-NN while taking the average outputs of $k$ nearest data points.
 However, we do not observe such bias w.r.t. out-sample data.
-Hence, following earlier work [63], we only consider K-NN results for out-sample performance.
-We updated Table 3 caption to clarify this.
+Hence, following earlier work~\cite{yoon2018ganite}, we only consider k-NN results for out-sample performance.